gabrielleandro0801/imersao-game-dev/README.md

 # Imersão Game Dev
- Jogo *Endless Runner* criado na Imersão da Alura, na semana do dia 22/06/2020.
+ *Endless Runner* game created in the 'Imersão da Alura', in the week of 2020/06/22.